-- Do not over crowd your grill while barbecuing.
-Maintain at least a few centimetres distance between each food item on the grill to reduce the chance of a fire.
+- Do not overcrowd your grill while barbecuing.
+Maintain at least a few centimeters distance between each food item on the grill to reduce the chance of a fire.
 By leaving space, if one food item does catch fire.
 It is much easier to extinguish a fire as opposed to an entire grill top’s worth of food going up in flames.

 - If a grease fire starts on your grill, do not use water to try to extinguish it as it will only spread the flame.

 - When you are done grilling, turn off the propane valve first and allow the remaining gasses in the connecting hose to dissipate before turning off your barbecue controls.
-For a charcoal grill, wait for the charcoal to cool completely before disposing.
+For a charcoal grill, wait for the charcoal to cool completely before disposing of it.
 This could take several hours.

 - Never leave a lit barbecue unattended.
 Fire doubles in size every 60 seconds!

 - Use long-handled cooking utensils and oven mitts or heat-proof gloves to reduce the chance of burns.

 - Make sure your barbecue is turned off and completely cooled before covering it.
 Wait at least 24-48 hours before disposing of old coal, ashes and/or wood.

 To learn more about propane safety, click here!